al2me6/evanescence/evanescence_web/src/ui/help.md

 I'd like to extend my gratitude to the following people for helping this project come true:

-* Dr. B. Kennedy, for overseeing this project;
+* Dr. B. Kennedy, for overseeing the initial phases of this project;
 * Mr. H. Kauffman, for inspiring me to take on this project;
 * Dr. J. Osborne, for giving me invaluable advice and pointers;
 * Michelle R., for putting up with my barrage of progress screenshots with great enthusiasm;
-* Liam C., for offering helpful feedback; and
+* Ms. A. Holman, Liam C., and Tyler A., for offering helpful feedback; and
-* Thomas L., for suggesting me to look into a project in computational chemistry.
+* Thomas L., for suggesting that I look into a project in computational chemistry.

 ## About Evanescence

-&copy; Alvin Meng 2020-2021
+&copy; Alvin Q. Meng 2020-2021

 Built in [Rust](https://rust-lang.org) and WebAssembly using the [Yew](https://yew.rs) framework and the [Plotly.js](https://plotly.com/javascript) graphing library.